berea-college-csc236/berea-college-csc236.github.io/index.md

 ---

+## Day 6: Wedesday, September 6, 2023

+### Day 6: In class

+- Possible quiz
+- Complete [Teamwork T03: Drawing with C-Turtle](https://docs.google.com/document/d/19PSMP2Mwxs5qKD3p54ebrk3Dnb4n7x6KgjU02vLdlJI) with your current partner(s).
+You may not add new partners at this point.
+Those who missed class will either need to join together or work with a TA. **This teamwork cannot be completed alone!**

+### Day 6: Outside of class

+- Complete the first milestone of [L1: Loopy Graphics with C-Turtle](https://docs.google.com/document/d/1yMQGsJwNXTUsabYNo_k56b9-Jwk1EKFaGgM8e2fVt2c).
+The full lab is due on Friday.
+- Complete [A01: OOP Principles](https://docs.google.com/document/d/1uH5vpyvL1rCLsmI14D3LIgUo2Q-0fCCdclOz2ZAk1Eg) which is due by Friday.

 ## No class: Monday, September 4, 2023

 ### Enjoy the Labor Day Holiday!

 ## Day 5: Friday, September 1, 2023